Skip to main content

 • make sure only those staff who are required to see certain information as part of their job have access to it

-• make sure those staff are trained and managed to ensure its safety
+• make sure those staff are trained and managed to ensure the safety of your personal information

 • regard any failure by a member of staff to adhere to the principles of data protection as a possible disciplinary or criminal matter

-• will report any significant loss of data to the Information Commissioner’s Office and
+• will report any significant loss of personal information to the Information Commissioner’s Office and

-• will take all the steps we can to ensure that information is not held for longer than is necessary.
+• we will take all the steps we can to ensure that personal information is not held for longer than is necessary.

 We require our staff to:

- comply with the Data Protection and Office’s Security policies which include measures to ensure information is kept in a secure environment and that personal information held electronically is protected by secure passwords and is not compromised
+• comply with the Office’s Data Protection and Information Security policies which include measures to ensure information is kept in a secure environment and that personal information held electronically is protected by secure passwords and is not compromised

-The Office retains information collected in line with the Retention and Disposal Schedule which is available in the ‘Access to Information’ section of our website.
+The Office retains information in accordance with the retention periods set out in our Retention and Disposal Schedule.
 Some personal information may be archived in a secure storage facility prior to being destroyed.
-It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.
+It will be retained in a secure and controlled environment and access to it will be restricted according to the ‘need to know’ principle.

 Your right to access the information we hold about you

-Under the Data Protection Act (2018) and EU General Data Protection Regulation 2016 (GDPR), you have rights as an individual which you can exercise in relation to the information we hold about you.
+Under the Data Protection Act 2018 which enacts the EU General Data Protection Regulation 2016 (GDPR) into UK law, you have rights as an individual in relation to the information we hold about you.
+Please note that there are exemptions and restrictions to these rights.
+Your information rights will be dependent on the reasons why information was collected and why it is being used.

-You can ask to access your personal information the Office holds.
-We must provide the information to you within one month of receipt of request unless an exemption applies in the Information Acts or the Office’s legislation.
+• Right of Access: This is commonly known as ‘subject access’.
+Individuals can request a copy of their personal information and other supplementary information.
+We must provide the information to you within one month of receipt of request unless an exemption applies.

-Address: Information and Communications Unit Police Ombudsman for Northern Ireland New Cathedral Buildings St. Anne's Square 11 Church Street Belfast BT1 1PG
+Address: Police Ombudsman for Northern Ireland, New Cathedral Buildings, 11 Church Street, Belfast, BT1 1PG

 Email: [email protected]